omnetpp/dockerfiles/README.md

    - omnetpp-gui -> contains a pre-built OMNeT++ with all GUI tools (except OSG and osgEarth), that can be accessed using X from the host
      - inet-gui -> Same as inet, except based on omnetpp-gui, so it has IDE and Qtenv support
  - swarm-base -> tools and packages required to run OMNeT++ simulations in a docker swarm (distcc, compiler, OMNeT++ core)
- - travis-base -> an image containing Linux, Windows and macOS compiled versions of OMNeT++ (for continuous integration)
+ - ci-base -> an image containing Linux, Windows and macOS compiled versions of OMNeT++ (for continuous integration)
-   - travis-inet -> an image used to run continuous integration test for INET (contains NSC, ffmpeg and other optional INET dependnecies)
+   - ci-inet -> an image used to run continuous integration test for INET (contains NSC, ffmpeg and other optional INET dependnecies)
  - docker-sphinx -> Sphinx docker image for building OMNeT++ and INET documentation projects